PontusHovb/Sudoku-Solver/README.md

 ### Crook's algorithm
 Crook's algorithm starts by using the candidate-checking and place-finding methods to solve these cells that can be solved with either of these methods.
 When no more cells can be sovled with these methods the backtracking method is used to solve the remaining cells.

+#### Preemtive sets
+Preemtive sets are cells with m numbers (2 $\le$ m $\le$ 8) that fill up m cells.
+Since these number must fill up the m cells they can be ruled out as possible values for other cells in row/column/box.
+Preemtive sets are also refered to as Naked Pairs (m=2), Naked Triplets (m=3) etc.